Analysis of Minimizers of the Lawrence-Doniach Energy for Superconductors in Applied Fields: Preliminaries

 and

-We remark that the Lawrence-Doniach energy $\mathcal{G}_{LD}^{\epsilon, s}$ considered here is different from that studied in \cite{Chapman}, \cite{BK} and \cite{Thesis}, via a simple rescaling in the energy and in the magnetic potentials.
-(The scaling used here is the same as that used by Sandier and Serfaty in \cite{SS} which has been very successful in analyzing minimizers for the two-dimensional Ginzburg-Landau energy as $\epsilon$ tends to zero.)
+We remark that the Lawrence-Doniach energy $\mathcal{G}_{LD}^{\epsilon, s}$ considered here is different from that studied in \cite{BK} and \cite{Chapman}, via a simple rescaling in the energy and the applied magnetic field $\vec{H}$.
+The scaling we use here is the same as that used by Sandier and Serfaty in \cite{SS} to analyze minimizers of the two-dimensional Ginzburg-Landau energy as $\epsilon$ tends to zero.